LeonAndrade/LeonAndrade.github.io/README.md

 :---------:|:---------------:
 2010-12-06|1350

-The day with most transactions is december 6th of the year 2010.
-Let's se the top 10, it's the same query we just have to increase the limit of returning rows.
+The day with most transactions is the 6th of december of the year 2010.<br/>
+Let's se the top 10, it's the same query so we just have to increase the limit of returning rows.

 ```sql
 ...